An invitation to Alexandrov geometry: CAT(0) spaces: Semisolutions

+\parit{Comment.} There is a compact metrizable, contractible, and locally contractible space that does not admit a $\CAT(1)$ length metric \cite{petrunin-2024}.
+According to this exercise, such space cannot be triangulated.

-\parbf{Exercise~\ref{ex:flag>=pi/2}.} Use induction to prove that if in a spherical simplex $\triangle$ every edge is at least $\tfrac\pi2$ then all dihedral angles of $\triangle$ are at least~$\tfrac\pi2$.
+\parbf{\ref{ex:flag>=pi/2}.} Use induction on the dimension to prove that if in a spherical simplex $\triangle$ every edge is at least $\tfrac\pi2$, then all dihedral angles of $\triangle$ are at least~$\tfrac\pi2$.

 The rest of the proof goes along the same lines as the proof of the flag condition (\ref{thm:flag}).
-The only difference is that a geodesic may spends time \emph{at least} $\pi$ on each visit in the star. \qeds
+The only difference is that a geodesic spends \textit{at least} $\pi$ on each visit to $\Star_v$.

-Note that it is not sufficient to assume only that the all dihedral angles of the simplices are at least $\tfrac\pi2$.
-Indeed, the two-dimensional sphere with removed interior of a small rhombus is a spherical polyhedral space glued from four triangles with all the angles at least $\tfrac\pi2$.
-On the other han the boundary of the rhomus is closed local geodesic in this space.
-Therefore the space can not be $\Cat{}{1}$.
+\parit{Comment.} Note that it is not sufficient to assume that all dihedral angles of the simplices are at least~$\tfrac\pi2$.
+Indeed, the 2-dimensional sphere with the interior of a small rhombus removed is a spherical polyhedral space glued from four triangles with all the angles at least~$\tfrac\pi2$.
+On the other hand the boundary of the rhombus is a closed local geodesic of length less than $2\cdot\pi$ in this space.
+Therefore the space cannot be $\CAT(1)$.